agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 * CYPs > 40% identical aa in same family (numeric)
 * CYPs > 55% identical aa in same subfamily (alpha)

 This completes today’s laboratory.
-The protein you predicted today will be used in the next lab, which uses phylogenetics to further determine the accuracy of your prediction plus test your P450 family assignment. **DO NOT LOOSE YOUR PROTEIN SEQUENCE**.
+The protein you predicted today will be used in the next lab, which uses phylogenetics to further determine the accuracy of your prediction plus test your P450 family assignment. **DO NOT LOSE YOUR PROTEIN SEQUENCE**.